awslabs/amazon-neptune-tools/neptune-export/docs/export-rdf.md

                 This options value represents a port and must fall in one of the following port ranges: 1-1023, 1024-49151

+            --region <region>
+                AWS Region in which your Amazon Kinesis Data Stream is located

+                This option may occur a maximum of 1 times

+            --stream-name <streamName>
+                Name of an Amazon Kinesis Data Stream

+                This option may occur a maximum of 1 times

             -t <tag>, --tag <tag>